domlockett/python_course/README.md

 # Python Course

 ## Overview
-This Python course is geared toward public health graduate students, introducing them to data analysis.
-The course is designed to build foundational skills and apply them to real-world public health data analysis.
+This Python course was geared toward public health graduate students, introducing them to data analysis.
+The course was designed to build foundational skills and apply them to real-world public health data analysis.
 Each class builds on the previous one for a smooth learning experience.

 **Teaching Strategies:**
 - **Clear Explanations:** Concepts are made simple and easy to understand.